-Under normal circumstances, international travellers can enter New Zealand without facing restrictions, providing they hold a valid passport, are of good character, and the correct visa or NZeTA.
+Under normal circumstances, international travellers can enter New Zealand as long as they hold a valid passport, are of good character, and hold the correct visa or NZeTA.

 Nevertheless, temporary entry limitations may be imposed at short notice in certain circumstances and it is important to stay up to date with the latest advice issued by the New Zealand government.

 Travellers can find information below about the extraordinary restrictions currently in place due to the recent coronavirus outbreak as well as general entry requirements and restrictions including:

 New Zealand has restricted the entry of all foreign citizens except for Australian nationals residing in the country and citizens of Samoa and Tonga under certain conditions.

 These travel bans are aimed at safeguarding residents and foreign nationals on New Zealand soil.
 NZ entry restrictions apply to travellers wanting to visit New Zealand by either air or sea, including transit passengers.